Travel 6 minutes 29 May 2025

 The Island Shangri-La, Hong Kong, can be distinguished by its remarkable 16-storey indoor silk mural titled "The Great Motherland of China," a collaborative masterpiece by 40 artists.
 So expansive is this artwork that a bubble elevator is required for a full view, often leaving visitors captivated for extended periods.
 But when you do manage to tear yourself away, indulge in some tropical vibes at the swanky outdoor pool or rejuvenate at YUN WELLNESS spa, where they work wonders on both your body and your soul.

-Indulge in the finer things at Island Shangri-La's one-MICHELIN-Starred restaurants.
+Indulge in the finer things at Island Shangri-La's One-MICHELIN-Star restaurants.
 Petrus, a homage to grand Parisian salons, elevates French cuisine with chef Uwe Opocensky's masterful creations, from beloved white asparagus to exquisite Scottish scallops and Norwegian langoustine.
 Alternatively, at Summer Palace, executive chef Leung Yu King's Cantonese classics await, including the iconic stewed pork brisket with preserved vegetables and the heritage-rich double-boiled melon soup with sea whelk, straight from the private recipe vault of Sir Shiu-kin Tang in the 1950s.

 Book Island Shangri-La, Hong Kong on the MICHELIN Guide →